Low Calorie Brownies

 This post may contain affiliate links.
 See my disclosure policy.

-These fudgy low calorie brownies are only 20 calories each with just 1 gram of carbs, but you’d never know it from the crackly tops and rich, chocolatey center that tastes like the real deal.
-No weird aftertaste, no dry texture—just pure brownie magic in every bite.
+These fudgy keto brownies are only 20 calories each with just 1 net carb, but you'd never know it from the crackly tops and rich, chocolatey center that tastes like the real deal.
+No weird aftertaste, no dry texture, just pure brownie magic in every bite.

-If you had told me a few years ago that I’d be raving about brownies with only 20 calories and 1 gram of carb, I would’ve politely smiled and kept eating my real brownies.
-But here we are—and these?
+If you had told me a few years ago that I’d be raving about brownies with only 20 calories and 1 net carb, I would’ve politely smiled and kept eating my real brownies.
+But here we are, and these?
 These are real brownies.
-They’ve got that crackly, glossy top, a rich cocoa flavor that makes you pause mid-bite, and an actual fudgy texture—not “fudgy for a healthy dessert,” but legit fudgy-fudgy.
-And the wildest part?
+They’ve got that crackly, glossy top, a rich cocoa flavor that makes you pause mid-bite, and an actual fudgy texture.
+Not “fudgy for a healthy dessert,” but legit fudgy-fudgy.
+The wildest part?
 They’re made with Greek yogurt and whipped egg whites instead of butter or oil, and they still feel like a treat.

 Why you can eat a brownie everyday